igorsterner/acs/README.md

 Add the remove_chinese_space flag for Chinese--English text.

+By default, the above will use pre-computed lists of borrowings and multi-word expressions.
+These lists can be re-computed using the `acs/minimal_pairs/tools/get_wiktionary_borrowings.py` and `acs/minimal_pairs/tools/get_urbandictionary_mwes.py` scripts.

 # Evaluate LLMs on the benchmark

 You can evaluate the LLMs on the benchmark in the following style: